-In our case, we were on the way from Santa Barbara to Big Sur this May, when we saw a sign for vista point and elephant seals in 1 mile.
+We were on the way from Santa Barbara to Big Sur, road tripping the Pacific Coast Highway, when we saw a sign for vista point and elephant seals in 1 mile.
 Going 55mph, this left us less than a minute to stop or plug on through to the campground.
 Despite wanting to hit the campground in time for an early evening hike, we flicked on the turn signal and headed left into the parking lot just south of Point Piedras Blancas on the Pacific Coast Highway (Hwy 1), just north of Hearst Castle at San Simeon.

 ‘Make it quick,’ I said to my animal-loving girlfriend.
 Not that I am not an animal lover, I am, but I had seen enough ‘seals’ for the day, as we had just spent over an hour looking at the seals in the harbor during our pirate boat ride at Santa Barbara that morning.